 StaffCircle’s Data Commissioner Registration Number is available on request.
-As a Data Controller, StaffCircle aims to be compliant with the Data Protection Act 1998 with regard to its policies and procedures around the management of client data.
+As a Data Controller and Data Processor, StaffCircle aims to be compliant with the GDPR with regard to its policies and procedures around the management of client data.
 A designated officer (“the Designated Officer”) within the Company is appointed with the specific responsibility of overseeing data protection and ensuring compliance with the Act.
-A data subject may make a subject access request (“SAR”) at any time to see the information which the Company holds about them StaffCircle ensures that all of its employees, contractors, agents, consultants, partners or other parties working on behalf of the Company comply with this policy when processing and / or transmitting personal data.
+A data subject may make a subject access request (“DSAR”) at any time to see the information which the Company holds about them StaffCircle ensures that all of its employees, contractors, agents, consultants, partners or other parties working on behalf of the Company comply with this policy when processing and/or transmitting personal data.

-This document sets out the obligations of StaffCircle Ltd. (“the Company”) with regard to data protection and the rights of people with whom it works in respect of their personal data under the Data Protection Act 1998 (“the Act”).
-This Policy shall set out procedures which are to be followed when dealing with personal data.
+This document sets out the obligations of StaffCircle Ltd. (“the Company”) with regard to data protection and the rights of people with whom it works in respect of their personal data under General Data Protection Regulation (EU) 2016/679 (“GDPR”).
+This Policy shall set out procedures that are to be followed when dealing with personal data.
 The procedures set out herein must be followed by the Company, its employees, contractors, agents, consultants, partners or other parties working on behalf of the Company.
 The Company views the correct and lawful handling of personal data as key to its success and dealings with third parties.
 The Company shall ensure that it handles all personal data correctly and lawfully.

-Under the Act, data subjects have the following rights:
+Under the GDPR, data subjects have the following rights:

 - The right to be informed that their personal data is being processed.